Sharp Stabbing Pain On Right Side After C-Section

 Choosing to have a C-section to give birth to your baby is a necessity, owing to several risks.
 Whatever the cause behind having a C-section, it isn’t something that anyone would want to undertake.
 Recovery from a C-section is usually slower than a vaginal birth and often results in pain on the right side.

 There are many reasons why you may experience pain on the right side after a c-section.
 One of the most common reasons is that your intestines were moved during the surgery.
 This can cause pain and discomfort, as well as bloating and gas.
 You may also find it challenging to move around or take deep breaths due to the pain.
 In some cases, you may also have a fever.
-If you experience any of these symptoms, contact your doctor immediately.

 Another reason for pain on the right side after a c-section is an infection.
 This is usually treated with antibiotics, but surgery may be necessary to remove the infected tissue in some cases.